dhl84/yt_dlp_notebook/README.md

 2. Install the required Python packages:
    ```
-   pip install yt-dlp ipywidgets
+   pip install yt-dlp ipywidgets browser-cookie3 ffmpeg-python
    ```

-3. (Optional but recommended) Install FFmpeg:
+3. Install FFmpeg:
    - On macOS with Homebrew: `brew install ffmpeg`
-   - On Windows: Download from the official FFmpeg website
+   - On Windows: Download from the official FFmpeg website and add to PATH
-   - On Linux: Use your distribution's package manager
+   - On Linux: Use your distribution's package manager (e.g., `sudo apt-get install ffmpeg`)

 4. Copy the provided code into a Jupyter notebook.